julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 The type of herb burned shapes the purpose.
 The timing, the way it’s lit, even the direction you waft it matters in folk tradition.

 ---
+### Myrrh (Commiphora spp.) — Africa & Middle East
+Dark, thick resin used in **mourning rituals**, **death work**, and **binding ceremonies**.
+Strongly connected to sorrow, passage, and sacred endings.

+**Folk Practice:** Used in combination with frankincense in Egyptian embalming and funerary rites to anchor the soul for transition.

+---
+### Juniper (Juniperus spp.) — Balkans & Northern Europe
+Spicy, sharp, and powerful.
+Burned in rural Balkan homes to **banish illness**, **curse energy**, or even unwanted spirits.

+**Folk Practice:** In Montenegro and northern Albania, entire rooms were fumigated with juniper during funerals or illness outbreaks.

+---
+### Palo Santo (Bursera graveolens) — South America
+Sweet, deep smoke used to **invite benevolent spirits**, clear heavy energy, and restore balance.

+**Important Note:** Only use **ethically harvested** palo santo from fallen branches.
+Overharvesting has endangered the tree in some areas.

+---

 ## Ritual Smoke Herbs From Around the World